KARDINAL: Tonlamarsen Reduces Plasma AGT; Delivers Mixed Results For Uncontrolled BP

-A monthly dose of the novel drug tonlamarsen significantly reduced plasma angiotensinogen (AGT) levels compared to a single dose of the drug followed by a placebo, but no reduction in systolic blood pressure (SBP) was observed in patients with uncontrolled hypertension, according to the phase 2 KARDINAL trial presented during a Late-Breaking Clinical Trial session at ACC.26 in New Orleans and simultaneously published in JACC.
+A monthly dose of the novel drug tonlamarsen significantly reduced plasma angiotensinogen (AGT) levels in patients with uncontrolled hypertension compared with a single dose of the drug followed by a placebo, but its impact on blood pressure was less clear, according to results from the KARDINAL trial presented at ACC.26 in New Orleans and simultaneously published in JACC.

-The trial was designed to evaluate the efficacy of tonlamarsen, an investigational antisense oligonucleotide-targeting hepatic AGT synthesis in patients with uncontrolled hypertension who were taking two to five antihypertensive medications.
+The randomized, placebo-controlled trial enrolled 485 patients from 39 states in the U.S. who had SBP ≥135 mm Hg and were taking two to five antihypertensive medications.
+The mean age of patients was 61 years, 59% were men, 49% were Black, 33% had diabetes.
 The co-primary endpoints were the differences between patient groups in the change from baseline to week 20 in plasma AGT and office SBP.

 A review of the safety endpoints showed that serious adverse events occurred in 2% of the patients in the tonlamarsen/placebo group and 5% of the tonlamarsen group.